California Newsreel

-California Newsreel, was founded in 1968 as the San Francisco branch of the national film making collective Newsreel.
-It is an American non-profit, social justice film distribution and production company still based in San Francisco, California.
+California Newsreel is an American non-profit, social justice film distribution and production organization based in San Francisco, California.
+It was founded in 1968 as the San Francisco branch of the national filmmaking collective Newsreel.
 Their educational media resources include both documentary and feature films, with a focus on the advancement of racial justice and diversity, and the study of African American life and history, as well as African culture and politics.
-In 2006, Newsreel launched a new thematic focus for their work: Globalization, with an emphasis on the global economy and the international division of labor.
-Several of California Newsreel's films have been broadcast on PBS.
+In 2006, Newsreel launched a new thematic focus for their work: Globalization, with an emphasis on the global economy and the international division of labour.
+Several of California Newsreels' films have been broadcast on PBS.

 California Newsreel has produced a small number of films related to racial and economic justice, including Race: The Power of an Illusion (2003), and UNNATURAL CAUSES: Is Inequality Making Us Sick?
-(2008) a new video series The Raising of America: Early Childhood and the Future of Our Nation is scheduled for release in 2015.
+(2008) A new video series The Raising of America: Early Childhood and the Future of Our Nation is scheduled for release in 2015.